per2jensen/dar-backup/README.md

   The wonderful 'dar' [Disk Archiver] (https://github.com/Edrusb/DAR) is used for the heavy lifting, together with the par2 suite in these scripts.

+# <a id="license"> License

+  These scripts are licensed under the GPLv3 license.
+  Read more here: https://www.gnu.org/licenses/gpl-3.0.en.html, or have a look at the ["LICENSE"](https://github.com/per2jensen/dar-backup/blob/main/LICENSE) file in this repository.

 # Github location
 This 'dar-backup' package lives at: https://github.com/per2jensen/dar-backup